 - What can I do to create a workplace culture that prevents burnout?

 This book is helpful because it relates the scientific literature on burnout to real life.
 Anti-burnout looks at the individual factors in burnout, including personality and mental health.
-It also looks at how the dynamics of teams and how work is organised relates to burnout.
-Finally, the book investigates Organisational Culture, leadership and Burnout.
+It also looks at how the dynamics of teams and how work is organised relate to burnout.
+Finally, the book investigates organisational culture, leadership and burnout.
 This book is essential reading for leaders and managers who want to minimise burnout in people in their organisation.
-It will also interest anyone with an interest in mental wellbeing at work such as occupational health practitioners, researchers, and human resource professionals.
+It will also be essential reading for anyone with an interest in mental well-being at work such as occupational health practitioners, researchers and human resource professionals.

 Table of Contents

-Michael Drayton is an executive coach, organisational consultant, and clinical psychologist.
-Mike is an expert in leadership, resilience and mental health at work.
-Mike was educated at LSE, Oxford Saïd Business School and University of Birmingham.
+Michael Drayton is an executive coach, organisational consultant and clinical psychologist.
+He is an expert in leadership, resilience and mental health at work.
+Mike was educated at LSE, Oxford Saïd Business School and the University of Birmingham.